sebiwi/sebiwi.github.io/content/blog/2017-03-24-how-does-it-work-kube-3.md

 So we're going to test our code on VirtualBox virtual machines launched by Vagrant, which is exactly the platform we're using for our project.
 Great.

-## Excellent, just show me the code!
+## Excellent, just show me the code

 I could, but I won’t.
 That’s all for today.
 I’ll talk to you about the really really fun part in the next article.